Mortgages in Zaragoza: Types, Requirements, and How to Choose (2026)

 Employment contract

-Another requirement is your employment contract and your last three pay slips, in a format that breaks down your salary details.
-The bank always values stability and length of service.
-If you are self-employed, you must submit your tax returns and proof of income.
+Another requirement is your employment contract and your last three pay slips, showing a breakdown of your salary details.
+The bank will assess your job stability and length of employment.
+If you are self-employed, you must provide your tax returns and proof of income.

 Bank statements

-They must be the most recent ones, covering at least the last three months of activity, showing regular income and accumulated savings.
+They must be the most recent statements, covering at least the last three months of activity, showing regular income and accumulated savings.

 Credit history

-Documentation of other debts, if any.
-They will review your credit history to determine your ability to pay.
+Documentation of other debts, if applicable.
+Your credit history will be reviewed to determine your ability to repay.

 Property appraisal

-An approved appraiser must appraise the property that you wish to purchase.
+An approved appraiser must assess the property you wish to purchase.

-If you have already made the reservation, present the property deed.
+If you have already made a reservation, present the property deed.

 Expenses and taxes associated with the mortgage